cs3org/OCM-API/IETF-OCM-IP.md

 OCM Server to the Protocol Server, instructing it to stop serving a Share and release any associated resources.
 * __Share Record__ - The Protocol Server's stored representation of a
-provisioned Share, keyed by the pair (sender domain, clientId).
+provisioned Share, keyed by the pair (sender domain, providerId).
 * __Provisioned Integration__ - The integration mode in which the OCM
 Server transfers Share information to the Protocol Server over the back channel, before any Resource access takes place.